booch/presentations/ActiveRecord_and_Repository_Pattern/slides.md

     * Relational algebra
 * Ruby deals with objects
 * ORM brings those 2 sides together
+    * Maps between objects and relations
-* Caveat: there's an "impedance mismatch" between the 2 sides
+* Caveat: There's an "impedance mismatch" between the 2 sides
     * What works well on one side might not work well on the other
     * Some data structures can't be mapped 1-to-1
     * Example: tree structure